olimungo/wasm-game-of-life/README.md

 ## Redraw the canvas

-At each generation (tick), the colony is redrawn.
-This is done purely in JavaScript.
+At each generation (tick), the colony is redrawn on the canvas.
+If the _number of generations_ is:

+-   exactly equal to 1, then only the updated cells are redrawn,
+-   if it's higher than 1, then the colony is fully redrawn.

+The Rust code draws directly onto the canvas.
+Spoiler, as of 01/2023, it is not faster than Javascript\
+:open_mouth:

 ## License